 At Jonamay Lambert & Associates, we are exploring the subtle and subconscious ways word choice and how we speak can confuse, offend, and discourage others.
 More importantly, we are investigating how to use language to promote an inclusive workplace, inspire employee engagement, and enhance our personal brands.
-We are gathering expert ideas and developing resources
+We are gathering expert ideas and developing resources on effective communication.
+Here are some of the resources we are developing and issues we are pursuing:

 - A glossary of terms to use and other to avoid and how to reference people who are different from us and why (e.g. Why are Latino and Asian preferable to Hispanic and Oriental?).